 Automatic watches require routine maintenance—cleaning and lubrication—every three to five years.
 If not properly maintain, accuracy will decline and eventually the movement will come to a halt.
-Normally, fifteen dollar watches do not warrant maintenance.
+Normally, $15 watches do not warrant maintenance.

 This watch is probably not constructed using high grade components and quality control is suspect.
-In my judgement, this timepiece will run well for one to two years.
+In my judgment, this timepiece will run well for one to two years.

 The is an attractive automatic watch with several useful features.
 Accuracy is below standard but, if you are willing to spend a few seconds adjusting the time every couple of days, you might consider this watch a worthwhile investment.
 Jaragar JJS008

 Although not everyone will admit this, style is the most important consideration when purchasing a new watch.
 If the timepiece fails to arouse passion, it will gather dust on a shelf.

 Other factors either enhance or diminish a potential purchaser’s enthusiasm for a watch and, when it comes to the less expensive models, manufacturers must carefully gauge their customer’s preference.
 Then they design a watch that caters to their desire.